 - trousers or long skirts in close-weave fabrics that do not allow sunlight through

-- sunglasses with wraparound lenses or wide arms with the CE Mark and European Standard EN 1836:2005
+- sunglasses with wraparound lenses or wide arms with the CE Mark and British Standard Mark 12312-1:2013 E

 How to deal with sunburn

-Sponge sore skin with cool water, then apply soothing aftersun or calamine lotion.
+Sponge sore skin with cool water, then apply soothing aftersun cream or spray, like aloe vera.

 Painkillers, such as paracetamol or ibuprofen, will ease the pain by helping to reduce inflammation caused by sunburn.

 Stay out of the sun until all signs of redness have gone.

 Seek medical help if you feel unwell or the skin swells badly or blisters.
 Stay out of the sun until all signs of redness have gone.

 Who should take extra care in the sun?